koopjs/koop/README.md

     # visit [http://localhost:1337](http://localhost:1337)
 ```

+## Trouble with node-canvas?

+If you have trouble installing koop it might be an issue with the Node.js module `canvas` (especially on a mac).
+To get around this follow [these directions](https://github.com/LearnBoost/node-canvas/wiki/Installation---OSX).

 ## Configuration

 Koop uses a config called `/config/local.js` to setup its database connection and data directories for caching data.
 When you first clone koop you'll need to copy `/config/local.js.example` to `/config/local.js` and change the defaults.